 Drag and drop the Sales Metric column from data set to chart data values, and Product Name Dimension to category group.

-Click on the Preview tab to see the report preview.
+Click on the SSRS Range Chart Preview tab to see the range report preview.

 If you observe the above screenshot, It is the same chart that we generated in the Area Chart.
-This is because range chart means (High Value to Low Value) and here the high value is the Sum of Sales Amount, and the Low Value is zero by default.
+It’s because the range chart means (High Value to Low Value), and here the high value is the Sum of Sales Amount, and the Low Value is zero by default.

 Let me change the Low value from default to Sum of Total Product Cost.